seccubus/seccubus/README.md

 Bug Fixes
 ---------
+* Fixed a weird sorting bug when using Chrome
+* #418 - Docker images lacks proper data management
 * #430 - Set correct paths for perl and nikto so that do-scan and nikto can now be run by any user
-* Fixed a weird sorting bug when using Chrome
 * #457 - Mine attachment not sent correctly
 * #465 - JSON::false returns "false" on certain platforms
 * #466 - /api/version should not be an authenticated call